Chamej/Twitter_Clone/README.md

 # Twitter_Clone
-A Twitter Clone mainly with Django, created for educational purposes
+A Twitter Clone mainly with Django, created for educational purposes using templates

 Install the following dependencies/libraries using pip install:
 asgiref